Featured Image of low back surgery.

 (SOURCE: UPMC Health Plan Policy and Procedure Manual, October 2011: Surgical Management of Low Back Pain)

-Consider safe, effective chiropractic care for you and your family and stay away from opiods, injections and surgery!
+Consider safe, effective chiropractic care for you and your family and stay away from opioids, injections and surgery!
 Call Algonquin Chiropractic Center for help with low back pain in Algonquin, IL today!

 Be Well!